Skip to main content

 Simple Operations

-• Text Display: Show static text content in workflow outputs
+• Text Display: Show static text content in agent outputs

-• Content Routing: Pass specific text to different workflow branches
+• Content Routing: Pass specific text to different agent branches

 • Text Validation: Provide expected text for comparison operations

-• Workflow Testing: Use known text values for testing workflow functionality
+• Agent Testing: Use known text values for testing agent functionality

-The Text Box node provides essential text storage and input capabilities for FluxPrompt workflows, enabling simple text operations and serving as a foundation for more complex text processing tasks.
+The Text Box node provides essential text storage and input capabilities for FluxPrompt agents, enabling simple text operations and serving as a foundation for more complex text processing tasks.

 Did this answer your question?